 Many times it is hard for artists to come up with ideas on things to paint.

-A white canvas can be quite intimidating, and the fear to ruin a painting or waste supplies can be so strong that no idea sounds good enough to actually attempt it.
+A white canvas can be quite intimidating, and the fear to ruin a painting or wasting supplies can be so strong that no idea sounds good enough to actually attempt it.

 - Starting from a tinted canvas eases a bit the fear of making mistakes.
 The same way you are painting over the ground color, you can paint over any mistake.

 - Getting rid of the white of the canvas, also makes the painting feel finished much sooner.

 - If you leave some of the ground color peeking through the final painting here and there, it will create a harmonious and unified look.